GeneralPapaya/Image-to-Image-Translator/README.md

-Of course.
-Here is the updated `README.md` file with the references to Google Drive mounting removed from the instructions.

----

 # Pix2Pix Image-to-Image Translation

 This project uses a Pix2Pix (Generative Adversarial Network) model to perform image-to-image translation.
 The model is trained to learn the mapping from a "raw" input image to a corresponding "edited" target image.